bertreb/pimatic-calendar2/README.md

 - Request is not maintained anymore and is replaced by needle for http(s) ical requests.
 - The calendars settings in the plugin is fixed.

-This plugin provides predicates for calendar events from ical calendars (e.g. Google Calendar)

 ```json
   {